Loss Control Insights

-Most drivers know that it’s important to slow down, turn off cruise control and avoid tailgating when driving on snowy and icy roads.
-However, many drivers are surprised to learn that rain can be nearly as treacherous to drive in as snow and ice.
-Not only are flooded streets and swollen creeks a danger for sweeping vehicles off the road, but water-slick roadways can also cause hydroplaning.
-According to the Federal Highway Administration, 75 percent of all weather-related vehicle crashes occur on wet pavement, with 47 percent of them occurring when it’s raining.
+Most drivers know to slow down, turn off cruise control and avoid tailgating when driving on snowy or icy roads.
+However, many drivers are surprised to learn that rain can be nearly as treacherous to drive in.
+Flooded streets and swollen creeks can sweep vehicles off the road while water-slick roadways can cause hydroplaning.
+According to the Federal Highway Administration, 75% of all weather-related vehicle crashes occur on wet pavement, with 47% of them occurring when it’s raining.

-5. Changing lanes if possible.
-Jim notes that right lanes often have deeper depressions that collect rainwater and those dips can collect enough water to cause hydroplaning.
-Outside lanes bounded by curbs may also funnel more water flow, which can lead to an increased hydroplaning risk.
+5. Change lanes if possibleRight lanes often have deeper depressions that collect rainwater, which can increase the chance of hydroplaning.
+Outside lanes bounded by curbs may also funnel more water flow, leading to a higher risk of hydroplaning.
 Freeway exit and entrance ramps also pose a similar water-flow danger.
-When water combines with the sharp curves of ramps, you can easily lose control of your vehicle.
-His advice: Slow down when entering a ramp when the pavement is wet.
+When water combines with the sharp curves of ramps, you can easily lose control of your vehicle, so slow down when entering a ramp when pavement is wet.

 What to do When Hydroplaning OccursThat out-of-control feeling when your vehicle seems to have a mind of its own can cause panicky reactions.
 However, it’s important to remain calm—rather than slamming on the brakes or jerking the steering wheel, try these safe responses:

 - Calmly and slowly take your foot off the accelerator

 - Gently turn the steering wheel in the direction your vehicle is moving while hydroplaning; this will allow your tires and steering to sync, letting you regain control